Options Pricing & The AMM

 This page explains how the Lyra Protocol MMVs price options.

-The core mechanic underpinning the Lyra AMM is to increase implied volatility (and therefore the cost of options) when demand for options is high, and decrease implied volatility when supply is high.
+The core mechanism underpinning the Lyra AMM is to increase implied volatility (and therefore the cost of options) when demand for options is high and decrease implied volatility when supply is high.
 By doing so, the AMM can converge to a market-clearing value for IV for each strike and expiry.

 We'll get into more details as to how: